 Here’s one more piece of good news: SMC counselors have been super busy making sure the Spring 2020 student success and transfer workshops you’d typically attend on campus, are still available to you from home.
-Now almost all of them are available remotely!
-Check out the list of workshops and events (the workshops cover topics such as transferring to universities, career planning, doing research remotely, choosing a major, and so much more!
+Now almost all of them are available remotely! (the workshops cover topics such as transferring to universities, career planning, doing research remotely, choosing a major, and so much more!

 Stay Social. . .Even if You’re Stuck at Home